-Follicle-stimulating hormone stimulates gametogenesis.
+Follicle-Stimulating Hormone (FSH) stimulates gametogenesis.
 Besides this hormone vitamin E is also essential for gametogenesis.
 Deficiency of vitamin E leads to sterility.
 Vitamin A is also required for the formation of healthy gametes.

 Gametogenesis is divided into three stages:

 As there are two types of gametes (Spermatozoa and Ova), gametogenesis can be studied under two broad headings: